 Time to reach pressure + programed cooking time = total cooking time

-While a pressure cooker is coming up to full pressure before the programed cooking time starts, the building pressure and heat start to steam the veggies.
 By the time your Instant Pot has reached full pressure and is about to officially start cooking, the broccoli has already been gently steaming for 7 to 10 minutes.
 It's ready!

-That's right, you program the Instant Pot to cook for 0 minutes by pressing Manual and then pressing the minus button " - " to move the cooking time down to zero.
+That's why the perfect cooking time for tender (but not mushy) bright green broccoli is "0" minutes.
+You can do this by by pressing Manual and then pressing the minus button " - " to move the cooking time down to zero.

 Your Instant Pot will take 7 to 10 minutes to reach full pressure and then immediately "beep" that it is done, because you have set the cooking time for "0" minutes.
 You should immediately release the steam valve, unlock the lid, and bright green tender broccoli is ready to eat!